OCA/account-financial-tools/account_move_batch_validate/README.rst

 uses the queue system introduced by the OpenERP Connector to handle a big quantity of moves in batch.

-The module account_default_draft_move introdoces a workflow where the Journal Entries are always entered in OpenERP in draft state, and the posting happens later, for example at the end of the period.
+The module account_default_draft_move introduces a workflow where the Journal Entries are always entered in OpenERP in draft state, and the posting happens later, for example at the end of the period.
 The core account module provides a wizard to post all the moves in the period,